AlexMercedCoder/tutorialblog/content/blog/typescript101/index.md

 type APIResponse = data & res
 ```

-So for an object to succeed the check for APIResponse it must have data property which is object with any properties and a response property of type response.
+So for an object to succeed the check for APIResponse, it must have data property which is an object with any properties and a response property of type response.

 ## Bottom Line

-Typescript doesn't really change Javascript it just allows you to be more explicit so you can have less errors as quicker debugging as your codebase grows and a greater number of people are writing code for it.
+Typescript doesn't really change Javascript it just allows you to be more explicit so you can have fewer errors as quicker debugging as your codebase grows and a greater number of people are writing code for it.